Milk thistle—Does it do a body good?

 What part 'milk thistle' is used for medication and how?

-Consulting a health care provider before trying any type of medicinal treatment (even natural ones) is a good idea.
-This is especially important because herbal supplements like milk thistle are not regulated the U.S. Food and Drug Administration (FDA).
-Kudos to you for looking into the usefulness and safety of herbal supplements — a better understanding is the best way to make informed, healthy decisions!
+In fact, consulting a health care provider before trying any type of medicinal treatment (even natural ones) is wise because combining different supplements and medications may have unanticipated and undesirable interactions.
+These conversations are especially useful before starting herbal supplements such as milk thistle because supplements aren't regulated by the FDA, nor have they been approved in the United States as part of any specific treatment.
+Kudos to you for looking into the usefulness and safety of herbal supplements—a better understanding is the best way to make informed decisions!

 Submit a new comment